NREL/SOEP-QSS/README.md

 * `cd src/QSS/app`
 * `mak` (add a -j*N* make argument to override the number of parallel compile jobs)
 * Note that `-fPIC` is used to compile with GCC on Linux to share the build configuration with the FMU-QSS shared/dynamic library generation: this may add a small performance penalty for the QSS application and should not be used for production application builds.
+* There is an additional `src/QSS/app_dfn` directory that can build a code-defined only application (named `QSS_dfn`) for use in environments without a compatible FMI Library build available.

 To run the QSS application:
 * `QSS` from any directory with a console configured with `setProject`